CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

     sudo a2ensite ccpd.conf
     sudo service apache2 reload

-The Apache HTTP server should now be configured to serve requests to CIS-CAT Pro Dashboard.
-The application should be available at the URL entered into your `ccpd-config.yml`: `http://<public url http server>/CCPD`

-### Securing Web Traffic ###
-The steps above will have the CIS-CAT Pro Dashboard application running over normal HTTP on port `80`.
-This presents a risk as data, including user credentials, will be transmitted in clear text.
-It is recommended that traffic be secured using HTTPS.
-The following article explains how to create a self-signed certificate and apply it to a web server in Ubuntu 18.04: [https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-18-04)

-**NOTE:**
-After completing the steps in the article, you will have to change your connector in ccpd.conf to use port 443 instead of port 80.
-Also, when you chose a common name in the certificate creation process, the name must match the DNS name portion of the serverURL in ccpd-config.yml.  i.e.  if your serverURL is https://www.example.com/CCPD, then the common name in the certificate must be www.example.com

 ### Ensuring Trust ###
 In the browser's URL bar, navigate to the CIS-CAT Pro Dashboard application.
 Click on the HTTPS certificate chain (next to URL address).
 In the Google Chrome browser, if the user sees a "Not Secure" label next to the URL, the certificate is not trusted.
 Click on the "Not Secure" link to display the certificate information: